AdityaPujara23/Algorithm-Testing-Based-on-Characterisitics/README.md

 * For certain algorithms such as selection sort, the impact of whether the dataset is sorted or unsorted is very minor
 * Algorithms of similar time complexities can perform differently

+# Were there any interesting results?
+* Selection sort seems to perform better on unsorted datasets than sorted datasets.
+* Merge Sort performed the best for large datasets (sorted and unsorted) of size 1000 to 10,000 integers.
+* Insertion Sort performed the best for small datasets (sorted and unsorted) of size 100 integers.
+* Quick Sort was assumed to perform better for the smaller datasets (sorted and unsorted), but it performed the worst!

 # How can I test the algorithms?
 * Download the zip folders 'sorted data.zip' and 'unsorted data.zip', and unzip the folders
 # Using a linux terminal (or WSL on windows):